A Novel Neural-symbolic System under Statistical Relational Learning: Abstract

 \section{Abstract}

-{A key objective in field of artificial intelligence is to develop cognitive models that can exhibit human-like intellectual capabilities.
+A key objective in the field of artificial intelligence is to develop cognitive models that can exhibit human-like intellectual capabilities.
 One promising approach to achieving this is through neural-symbolic systems, which combine the strengths of deep learning and symbolic reasoning.
-However, current approaches in this area have been limited in their combining way, generalization and interpretability.
-To address these limitations, we propose a general bi-level probabilistic graphical reasoning framework called \texttt{GBPGR}.
-This framework leverages statistical relational learning to effectively integrate deep learning models and symbolic reasoning in a mutually beneficial manner.
-In \texttt{GBPGR}, the results of symbolic reasoning are utilized to refine and correct the predictions made by the deep learning models.
-At the same time, the deep learning models assist in enhancing the efficiency of the symbolic reasoning process.
-Through extensive experiments, we demonstrate that our approach achieves high performance and exhibits effective generalization in both transductive and inductive tasks. }
+However, current methodologies in this area face limitations in integration, generalization, and interpretability.
+To address these challenges, we propose a neural-symbolic framework based on statistical relational learning, referred to as \texttt{NSF-SRL}.
+This framework effectively integrates deep learning models with symbolic reasoning in a mutually beneficial manner.
+In \texttt{NSF-SRL}, the results of symbolic reasoning are utilized to refine and correct the predictions made by deep learning models, while deep learning models enhance the efficiency of the symbolic reasoning process.
+Through extensive experiments, we demonstrate that our approach achieves high performance and exhibits effective generalization in supervised learning, weakly supervised and zero-shot learning tasks.
+Furthermore, we introduce a quantitative strategy to evaluate the interpretability of the model’s predictions, visualizing the corresponding logic rules that contribute to these predictions and providing insights into the reasoning process.
+We believe that this approach sets a new standard for neural-symbolic systems and will drive future research in the field of general artificial intelligence.